Oktopost/Tattler-php/docs/configuration/db.md

 Or they will be removed from code.
 Who knows._

 ## Redis
 This is the most simple way to store tattler-stuff.
+Install [Predis library](https://github.com/nrk/predis) and start using decorator.

 ```php
 $host = 'localhost';